rsyncOSX/RsyncUIdocs/content/post/Built.md

 ## Environment property

 Data for tasks are read from store and made available for all the views by an Environment property.
 After the app is initialized and started, it opens the main navigation and read tasks for the default profile and other profiles when selected.
-Data for tasks is made available for all views  within the view hierarchy by the `.environment` property on *macOS Sonoma* and  by the `.environmentObject` property on *macOS Ventura* and *Monterey*.
+Data for tasks is made available for all views  within the view hierarchy by the `.environment` property on *macOS Sonoma* and  by the `.environmentObject` property on previous versions of macOS.
 The property makes the data global available for views.
-The `@Bindable` property wrapper is also, on macOS Sonoma, used for creating bindings to the mutable properties of observable objects.
+The `@Bindable` property wrapper is also, on macOS Sonoma, used for creating bindings to the mutable properties of `@Observable` objects.

 All synchronize tasks are executed asynchron.
 The process object, which is responsible for executing the external rsync tasks, is listening for termination of the external process.
-A `@StateObject` or `@State` on macOS Sonoma, which is created when the SwiftUI view for observing the progress is created, is by the model updated during progress of the task.
+A `@State` object on macOS Sonoma, which is created when the SwiftUI view for observing the progress is created, is by the model updated during progress of the task.

 ### Breaking change